wuyuhaoangus/SP500-Stock-Optimization/README.md

 # SP500-Stock-Optimization
-Using Markowitz Optimization model to create a simple yet powerful portfolio using YTD stock data from Yahoo Finance.
+Using Markowitz Optimization model to create a simple yet powerful portfolio optimization model using YTD stock data from Yahoo Finance.

 1) Flow of the project:
 2) S&P500 Tickers Scraping from Wikipedia